 Explore our careers page for opportunities at Lives Lived Well.

-It’s hard to describe an average day for Elizabeth.
-She can see between four and six clients, depending on how busy it is.
-“And it’s usually busy,” she says with a smile.
+It’s hard to describe what was an average day for Elizabeth.
+She saw between four and six clients, depending on how busy it was.
+“And it was usually busy,” she says with a smile.

-“I love the clients.
-They’re a bit of a motley crew at times,” she shares with a fond chuckle.
-“But they’re lovely.
-It’s a privilege to work with them.”
+“I loved the clients.
+They’re were a bit of a motley crew at times,” she shares with a fond chuckle.
+“But they were lovely.
+It was a privilege to work with them.”

-When asked what inspires her to work in this field, she pauses to reflect.
+When asked what inspired her to work in this field, she pauses to reflect.

 “I think it was a culmination of experiences.
 There were some people very dear to me who struggled with alcohol, so I have some first-hand knowledge of what that life can be like.
 I know how difficult it can be to access and accept help.
 I could see that intrinsic value in those people in my own life.
 And I wanted to help them.
-Now, I can apply that same idea to my clients.
+I enjoyed being able to apply that same idea to my clients.
 It all comes back to that core belief.”